 Walk campgrounds are exactly what they sound like.
-You walk up, and then you go camping—if there’s a spot available.
+You walk up, and then you go camping—if a spot is available.
 As I said above, it’s first-come-first-served.

 - You like last-minute trips